Williamdu29/Williamdu29/README.md

 - 👋 Hi, I’m @Williamdu29
 - 👀 I’m interested in python and AI
 - 🌱 I’m currently learning python and pytorch
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on self-drinving and yolo programs
 - 📫 How to reach me ...

 <!---